mauri870/gcsfs/README.md

 ## Notes

 - Go 1.16 is required since the io/fs package will be introduced in this version.
-- 1.16 is currently in beta 1
+- 1.16 is currently in rc 1
 - io/fs at the time only exposes read-only interfaces
 - Google Cloud Storage only emulates directories through a prefix, so when interacting with a dir you are indeed just using a prefix to objects.